OpenWebAdvocacy/website/src/posts/apples-one-weird-trick-to-stop-you-changing-your-default-browser.md

 > And we know from the experience over the last couple of years that millions of users arround the world choose alternative browsers all the time.

-This phrasing is very carefully steps arround the fact that Apple only started letting users change default browser in late 2020.
+This phrasing is very carefully steps arround the fact that Apple only started letting users change the default browser in late 2020.
 Clearly it's embarrassing that for 13 years it was impossible to change the default browser on iOS.

 > We also know that many of them will choose to make that browser their default one of choice.
 That happens all the time.

-Apple doesn't publicly share any aggregated data on browser defaults, so its hard to check.
+Apple doesn't publicly share any aggregated data on browser defaults, so it's hard to check.

 > In terms of what's being required here by the DMA our focus is on presenting this choice even more clearly to consumers the first time you use Safari.
 Obviously there are not choices being presented when you use other browsers on iOS.